HolyJack/BikeShop/README.md

 # BikeShop
 Backend for bikeshop e-commerce website.
 # API
-Disclaimer: The following API is yet to be implemented and subject to change.
+Disclaimer: The following API is implemented but could be subject to change.
 ## Products:

 * GET /products: Allow any user.